The 3D printing services are available for use by all current University of Alabama faculty, staff, and students.

 The patron will not need to intervene in this process.

-Completed object(s) will be available at the library to which the original job was submitted.
+Completed object(s) will be available at the circulation desk of the library to which the original job was submitted.

 STL file format is accepted at all University Libraries 3D printing locations.